-External layer: O.d.: 26,5mm Thickness: 2mm Material: ASTM A213 UNS S31050 Internal layer: O.d.
-22,5mm Thickness: 0,7mm Material: ASTM B523 UNS R60702
+External layer: O.d.: 26,5mm Thickness: 2mm

+Material: ASTM A213 UNS S31050

+Internal layer: O.d.
+22,5mm

+Thickness: 0,7mm

+Material: ASTM B523 UNS R60702

 Note: The external diameter of the mock-up tubes and the bore diameter of the mock up piece was actually bigger than that of the stripper because in the meantime the manufacturing specification for stripper bimetallic tubes had been changed.
-This arrangement was accepted as representative of the welds that we would make on site because the resulting tube o.d.- to - tube o.d. distance was smaller than that of the tubes on site.
+This arrangement was accepted as representative of the welds that was proposed to be made on site because the resulting tube OD.- to - tube OD. distance was smaller than that of the tubes on site.